-I'm sure Prince Hugo Carlos de Bourbon-Parma (the Carlist Pretender) and even Prince Louis-Alphonse de Bourbon (the French Legitimist Pretender, grandson of Juan Carlos's uncle and greatgrandson of Francisco Franco, who is still dead) will have some interesting comments.
+I'm sure Prince Hugo Carlos de Bourbon-Parma (the Carlist Pretender) and even Prince Louis-

+Alphonse de Bourbon (the French Legitimist Pretender, grandson of Juan Carlos's uncle and greatgrandson of Francisco Franco. who is still dead) will have some interesting comments.

 More than 300 journalists were camped outside the clinic to bring us the latest news, no matter how trivial.
 The Red Cross sent her a doll dressed as a volunteer.
-So many flowers arrived that they were redistributed to various public sites, including the church housing the patron Virgin of the royal family.
+So many flowers arrived that they were redistributed to various public sites, including the church American. housing the patron Virgin of the royal family.
 The Queen had a photo of her latest grandchild on her mobile phone.
-The newborn is a Scorpio with Leo rising.
+The awaiting Joe Major's book Heinlein's newborn is a Scorpio with Leo rising.

-Doña Leonor de Borbón Ortiz will be baptized after Christmas, and royals tend to get a lot of middle names, so I'm still hoping for
+Doña Leonor de Borbón Ortiz will be baptized after Christmas, and royals tend to get a lot of middle names, so I'm still hoping for Covadonga.

-Covadonga.